hegwin/Spark/README.md

   3. Install the necessary ruby gems.
 In the project directory, run `bundle install`

 ## Test the Project
-  1. Run `ruby application.rb -e production` in project directory.
+  1. Run `ruby config/boot.rb -e production` in project directory.
 This will start the program on your localhost with port `4567` as default
     * Here are some other options for this command `ruby application.rb [-h] [-x] [-e ENVIRONMENT] [-p PORT] [-o HOST] [-s HANDLER]`
-    * More detailed description for the options: `ruby application --help`
+    * More detailed description for the options: `ruby config/boot.rb --help`
   2. Visit `http://localhost:4567` in your browser

 ## Deploy in Production Model with Nginx